gristlabs/grist-help/help/self-managed.md

 ### How do I install Grist? {: .tag-core .tag-ee }

-The easiest way to installer Grist is as a container.
+The easiest way to install Grist is as a container.
 We will describe how using [Docker](https://www.docker.com/), but there are many other tools and services for running containers.